JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

-[//]: # (title: Understand the KMM project structure)
+[//]: # (title: Understand the project structure)

-The purpose of the Kotlin Multiplatform Mobile (_KMM_) technology is unifying the development of applications with common logic for Android and iOS platforms.
-To make this possible, KMM uses a mobile-specific structure of [Kotlin Multiplatform](multiplatform.md) projects.
+The purpose of the Kotlin Multiplatform Mobile technology is unifying the development of applications with common logic for Android and iOS platforms.
+To make this possible, it uses a mobile-specific structure of [Kotlin Multiplatform](multiplatform.md) projects.
-This page describes the structure of a basic KMM project.
-Note that this structure isn’t the only possible way to organize a KMM project; however, we recommend it as a starting point.
+This page describes the structure of a basic cross-platform mobile project.
+Note that this structure isn’t the only possible way to organize your project; however, we recommend it as a starting point.

-A basic Kotlin Mobile Multiplatform (KMM) project consists of three components:
+A basic Kotlin Mobile Multiplatform project consists of three components:

 * _Shared module_ – a Kotlin module that contains common logic for both Android and iOS applications.
 Builds into an Android library and an iOS framework.
 Uses Gradle as a build system.